DevSecTop/TF-via-PR/README.md

    …
 ```

-To deploy a workspace called "staging" in "environments/demo" directory with the workflow, add "`tf:demo--staging`" as a label to the PR.
+To deploy a workspace called "staging" in "environments/demo" directory, add "`tf:demo--staging`" as a label to the PR.
 Note the "`--`" delimiter between the environment directory and the workspace names.

 For local use, we initialize as before then select the workspace for plan/apply: